equal-learning/cloud-automation/iac/python/how-to-think-in-python.md

 The code can be harder to read when many replacements are needed.
 6. How can you round down a number when you use f-strings?
 Use the round() function inside the string, enclosed in braces ({}).
+# Use Mathematical Operation In Python
+1. What function is used to convert a string to an integer? int
+2. What function is used to determine an absolute value? abs
+3. What operator is used to determine a modulo?
+%
+# List Manipulation
+1. What symbols are used to start and finish a list?
+Brackets: []
+2. Which statement would return the first value in the list planets? planets[0]
+3. Which statement would return the last value in the list planets? planets[-1]
+4. Which statement would sort the list planets? planets.sort()
+# Loop
+1. What statement would loop over the sequence collection and assign the variable item? for item in collection
+2. What is the correct statement to use to unpack variables named left and right from the list turns? for left, right in turns
+# Dictionary
+1. What method allows access all key names in a Python dictionary? keys
+2. What method can you use to retrieve a value from a dictionary by using the key? get
+3. What method can you use to remove a key from a dictionary? pop